We plan to keep you moving!

 Transportation partners include the Alamo Area Council of Governments, Bexar County, City of San Antonio, Texas Department of Transportation and VIA Metropolitan Transit.
 Also, check out our Biking & Walking section for other resources.

 Walkable Community Workshop

 The program design assists neighborhoods in identifying infrastructure improvements to encourage walking and bicycling to restaurants, schools, businesses and parks.
 The program brings the transportation partner agencies staff and residents together in a workshop environment to discuss transportation issues and concerns in the area that pose a barrier to the community being pedestrian and cycling friendly.
 Concerns other than transportation are also discussed at workshops, such as safety and code compliance.

-Benefits of the Walkable Community Program include an improved quality of life by identifying the barriers.
+Benefits of the Active Transportation Program include an improved quality of life by identifying the barriers.
 It promotes improved physical fitness and better health for individuals and an increase in social interaction in the community.
 By educating residents on the system changes that sustain a walking and biking environment they are better able to discuss their neighborhood’s future plans.

 Reports summarizing the workshops are provided to elected officials and effected agencies for planning purposes.
 The reports provide a means to begin dialogue between the residents and community leaders.
 The MPO hopes to continue the program and believes strongly it supports the planning efforts of partnering agencies and municipalities in the region.

 Pedestrian and Bicycle Safety briefings are available for children and teenagers.
 The classes last between 30 minutes and 1 ½ hours depending on the needs of the requesting organization.
 Set up needs are minimal.
 Participants are given hand-outs to take home and are asked to discuss the class with their parents.
 The class encourages children to think about safety and to engage parents in a conversation to promote additional safety discussion.